DieikRamos/flower-workflow/readme.md

 1. Create a class that implements the `ActionProtocol`.
 2. Define the `__call__` method with the signature `(self, context, workflow_context, params)`.
+3. Set the `should_parse_params` attribute to control parameter parsing behavior.
-3. Add your custom action when initializing Flower:
+4. Add your custom action when initializing Flower:

 ```python
 from flower import Flower